emcdonagh-OT/outreach/README.md

 For a list of Open Targets materials (created by Denise), please go to https://github.com/deniseOme/training.

-If you use any of the materials (presentation slides or exercise booklet, please acknowledge the original author)
+If you use any of the materials (presentation slides or exercise booklet, please acknowledge the original author).